-ALBUQUERQUE, N.M.
-(AP) — New Mexico has the potential to add several thousand more jobs over the next decade if it leverages its existing capacity to create high-tech innovations for the evolving solar industry, according to a California-based public policy group.
+A California-based public policy group says New Mexico has the potential to create several thousand more jobs over the next decade if it focuses on the high-tech side of the evolving solar industry.

-The American Jobs Project released its report Tuesday, touting New Mexico's connection to two national laboratories, research universities and abundant sunshine.
+The American Jobs Project released its report Tuesday, touting the state's connection to two national laboratories, research universities and abundant sunshine.

-The nonprofit group's recommendations include improving access to capital and bolstering commercialization of innovations made at the labs and universities such as coatings and small flexible solar cells known as "solar glitter."
+The nonprofit group's recommendations include improving access to capital and bolstering commercialization of innovations made at the labs and universities like coatings and flexible solar cells.

-Bureau director Jeff Mitchell said the idea isn't to compete with Chinese companies that are manufacturing traditional solar panels but rather to build the state's capacity to get in on the ground floor with technologies that have yet to hit the market.
+Jeff Mitchell with the University of New Mexico's Bureau of Business and Economic Research says the idea isn't to compete with China but rather to build the state's capacity to get in on the ground floor with new technologies.